MarkPieszak/Angular1-ngForm-ngSubmit-fixes/README.md

-# ngForm-handle-Enter-Keypress (No Dependencies)
+# ngForm-handle-Enter-Keypress

+> No jQuery dependency

 ### Choose what the Enter key does in any given area in Angular - run any scoped function you want

 Helpful with `<ng-form>` tags since they don't automatically handle Enter keys for submitting the form.
 This can also be used anywhere to simply run a specific function on the scope that's passed into the attribute.